jpswade/new-build/weak-mortar.md

 # Weak Mortar

-If moisture, such as rain, is to get into that crack, then this is likely to result in structural damage.
+If moisture, such as rain, is to get into cracks in weak mortar, then this is likely to result in structural damage.

 Weak mortar is a major issue and one that should be taken very seriously.